 The construction style of the castle’s keep (a.k.a.
 Dagobert’s tower) is similar to other keeps in the area, which date back to the 12th and 13th century.
 So what’s known for sure is that construction of the current castle was started between late 11th and early 12th century.

 However, there’s a theory that Merovingian King Dagobert I. had the first keep built in 630.
 It’s known that he was in the area at that time to Christianize the Alemanni.
 It’s also known that rulers preferred elevated grounds for their protective residences.
 The theory makes sense.
-Now, up until the 10th century, castles were build of wood.
+Now, up until the 12th century, castles were mainly build of wood (follow the link to see how they looked like).
 Considering Europe’s war-happy history, plus the fact that wood burns pretty well, it’s no surprise that, if there was a castle built by King Dagobert I., none of it’s original structure remains.

 Meersburg was under Siege various times.
 One of them is particularly interesting, as it was the first time fire arms were used on German soil:

 In 1334, Emperor Louis IV. and Pope Pope John XXII had a difference of opinion regarding who ought to be bishop.
 The Pope’s guy (Nikolaus von Frauenfeld) barricaded himself in Meersburg.
 The Emperor wasn’t that happy about it and made Meersburg an offer it couldn’t refuse: He ordered his army to lay siege on it.